Childhood Halloween & Teal Pumpkin Exploration

 Every child deserves to have happy Halloween memories.
 As parents, you get to decide where your comfort lies with Halloween.
 When I was little there was no Teal Pumpkin Project.
 My parents had to figure out how to safely include me in Halloween.
 With more food allergy awareness, today parents have a range of options to match comfort level.

-What did you find?
-How are you celebrating Halloween?
+How are you celebrating Halloween this year?

 Save